burnnat/hymns-of-the-faith/content/session-02/week-03/notes.md

 ## {{{hymn "Now Thank We All Our God" id="now_thank_we_all_our_god"}}}

 Text: Martin Rinkart (1586–1649), 1636
+ - Son of a German tradesman, chorister in Leipzig's St. Thomas Church as a child
- - Son of a German cooper, received a scholarship to study theology at the University of Leipzig
+ - Received a scholarship to study theology at the University of Leipzig
  - Passed over for a clerical appointment to his hometown, found work elsewhere as a teacher and minister
 {{#if notes}}
 	- Ostensibly, the superintendent felt he was a better musician than theologian, but he likely feared being undermined by a headstrong young man with support in the community
 {{/if}}
  - Finally invited back to serve in his hometown, Eilenburg, by its town council in 1617
  - Onset of the Thirty Years War soon after inundated the walled city of Eilenburg with displaced refugees
  - With them was brought famine and plague, with Rinkart often performing between 40-50 funerals in a day
+{{#if notes}}
+	- His wife was among those who died
+{{/if}}
  - For a time the only clergy in Eilenburg, the combination of his charity and writing soon wore him out
  - Rinkart's text "Nun danket alle Gott" was written right in the middle of the war
+ - Translated into English by Catherine Winkworth (also known for "Praise to the Lord, the Almighty", among others)

 Tune: Johann Crüger (1598–1662), 1647
  - Born near Brandenburg, Germany, left home to study both music and theology